 Change the fourth paragraph as follows:

 An SME initiating an association shall insert an RSNE into its (Re)Association Request via the MLMEASSOCIATE.request or MLME-REASSOCIATE.request primitive, when the targeted AP indicates RSNA support.
 The initiating STA’s RSNE shall include one authentication and pairwise cipher suite from among those advertised by the targeted AP in its Beacon and Probe Response frames.
-It shall also specify the group cipher suite specified by the targeted AP. (#6596)(#1578)(#2482)For MLO, the initiating non-AP MLD’s RSNE shall include one AKM suite selector, one pairwise cipher suite selector, and one group cipher suite selector that are common among those advertised by the APs affiliated with the targeted AP MLD.
+It shall also specify the group cipher suite specified by the targeted AP.
+For MLO, there shall be only one RSNE and RSNXE inserted into the (Re)Association Request frame initiated by the non-AP MLD.(#5919)

+(#6596)(#1578)(#2482)For MLO, the initiating non-AP MLD’s RSNE shall include one AKM suite selector, one pairwise cipher suite selector, and one group cipher suite selector that are common among those advertised by the APs affiliated with the targeted AP MLD.
 A non-AP MLD would determine the appropriate AKM suite selector and pairwise cipher suite selector during MLO discovery by monitoring Beacon frames transmitted by APs affiliated with the AP MLD or performing basic probing with each AP affiliated with the AP MLD or by performing ML probing with one or more APs affiliated with the AP MLD.
 If at least one RSNE field from the AP’s RSNE fails to overlap with any value the STA supports, the STA shall decline to associate with that AP.
 An HT STA shall eliminate TKIP as a choice for the pairwise cipher suite if CCMP-128 or CCMP-256 is advertised by the AP or if the AP included an HT Capabilities element in its Beacon and Probe Response frames.
 The elimination of TKIP as a choice for the pairwise cipher suite may result in a lack of overlap of the remaining pairwise cipher suite choices, in which case the STA shall decline to create an RSN association with that AP.